pologrp/polo/docs/getting-started/setup.rst

   git clone https://github.com/pologrp/polo $HOME/polo

-to ``polo`` directory under ``$HOME``, which serves as the default repository for a user's personal files on Unix-like systems.
+to ``polo`` directory under ``$HOME``, which serves as the default repository for a user's personal files on most Unix-like systems.
 Later, we can change directory and check out a different snapshot by issuing the following command

 .. code-block:: shell